-Besides the combinatorial description of the non-empty cells, there are two other main ingredients which are used to obtain explicit formulae for the $F$-polynomials of indecomposable representations.
+Besides the combinatorial description of the non-empty cells, there are two other main ingredients which are used to obtain explicit, i.e. non-recursive, formulae for the $F$-polynomials of indecomposable representations.
 The first one is studied in section \ref{reductionofgrass}.
 The main idea is to reduce the determination of the $F$-polynomials to smaller quivers, i.e. $\tilde D_n$ for $n\leq 6$.
-Here we use that most linear maps of indecomposable representations of $\tilde D_n$ for large $n$ are isomorphisms.
+Here we use that most linear maps corresponding to indecomposable representations of $\tilde D_n$ for large $n$ are isomorphisms.
 In combination with the reflection functor introduced in \cite{bgp}, it turns out that this is a powerful tool.
 In section \ref{bgp}, we review the reflection functor and its consequences for quiver Grassmannians, which were also studied in \cite{wol} and \cite{dwz2}.

 If $\tilde D_n$ is in subspace orientation, we are left with counting admissible subsets as defined in section \ref{admsub}.
 Since the coefficient quivers under consideration follow a certain recursion and since the description of these subsets is very easy (and again easier for $n\leq 6$), we get recursive formulae for the $F$-polynomials.
 It turns out that these recursive formulae can be used to obtain explicit formulae for all $F$-polynomials of real root representations of small defect in section \ref{secFpoly}.
-All these explicit formulae are in terms of the $F$-polynomials $F_{r\delta}$ of representations of dimension $r\delta$ lying in an arbitrary homogeneous tube and of certain indecomposable representations whose dimension is smaller than $\delta$.
+All these explicit formulae are in terms of the $F$-polynomials $F_{r\delta}$ from above and of certain indecomposable representations whose dimension is smaller than $\delta$.
 Since there also exists an explicit formula for $F_{r\delta}$ in terms of $F_{\delta}$, we are left with the easy task of calculating $F$-polynomials of representations of dimension $\alpha\leq\delta$.
 While these $F$-polynomials do depend on the orientation of $\tilde D_n$, the upshot is that the formulae for the remaining $F$-polynomials turn out to be independent of the orientation.

 In order to state the main result of the second part, we need some notation.
-If $\alpha$ is a real root we denote by $M_{\alpha}$ the unique indecomposable representation of this dimension and by $F_{\alpha}$ the corresponding $F$-polynomial.
+If $\alpha$ is a real root, we denote by $M_{\alpha}$ the unique indecomposable representation of this dimension and by $F_{\alpha}$ the corresponding $F$-polynomial.
 In a tube of rank $t$ there exist $t$ chains of irreducible morphisms